21Joakim/Jockie-Utils/README.md

 Use `jda-v4-SNAPSHOT` as the version if you are using JDA v4.
 The JDA v3 version will continue to be updated until the crucial bugs are fixed and then JDA v4 will be moved to master and get versioned updates.

+Alternatively if you want to use versions for JDA v4 you can use the commit hash of the version you want, for instance, `36df741642`.

 ### Gradle
 ```Gradle
 repositories {